sunshine-tech/BienSoXe/README.rst

 BienSoXe
 ========

-Library to parse and validate Vietnamese vehicle plate
+Library to validate and parse Vietnamese vehicle plate.

+This library is not a computer-vision-based license plate recognition software.
+It instead is used for validating output of such computer vision software.
+Imagine that you use camera to track all cars coming in and out of your parking lot, but you don't want to save false data generated from recognition process (due to wrong angle of canera, for example).

 Install
 -------